The 5 Best Ad Campaigns the Internet Has Ever Seen

 - The Devils created a Facebook event for a team-hosted open house where prospects could learn more about season ticket membership.
 They then leveraged Custom Audiences to deliver that ad to previous subscribers.

 - They created two variations of lead ads—one with a ticket sign up CTA (seen above), and one advertising the open house—and again used custom audiences to deliver them to a high-intent pool of prospects.
-(We’ll show you exactly how they did this in our webinar).

 3. They remarketed to prospects from the prior two phases who hadn’t yet filled out a form.